 Direct Subsidized Loans and Direct Unsubsidized Loans are available regardless of your credit history at low fixed rates that are the same for every borrower each academic year.
 You can also qualify for a Direct Consolidation Loan regardless of credit, which allows you to group multiple existing federal student loans into one new loan with more flexible repayment options.

 Direct PLUS Loans are another federal loan option, but while these aren't available if you have adverse credit, there's a very specific definition of what that means.
 "Adverse credit" includes having outstanding debts with a combined balance of $2,085 or higher that are at least 90 days delinquent or in collections or having a foreclosure, repossession, bankruptcy, tax lien, default, wage garnishment, or write-off of federal student debt within the past five years.
-And even if you have black marks on your record that qualify you as having adverse credit, you could still obtain a PLUS loan if you document extenuating circumstances or find an endorser without these issues.
+And even if you have black marks on your record that qualifies you as having adverse credit, you could still obtain a PLUS Loan if you document extenuating circumstances or find an endorser without these issues.

 To obtain any of the federal student loans available to bad credit borrowers, you'll need to complete your Free Application for Federal Student Aid (FAFSA).
 There are annual and lifetime borrowing limits for subsidized and unsubsidized loans.
-Subsidized loans also require you to show financial need, although neither of the other two types of federal aid are means-tested.
+Subsidized loans also require you to show financial need, although neither of the other two types of federal aid is means-tested.

 While there are opportunities to find student loans for bad credit borrowers, improving your credit score can open up the door to borrowing with your choice of lenders and may enable you to get more affordable rates on private student loans.